thornoar/smoothmanifold/documentation/main.typ

   ``` <def-tbar>
 ]

-These structs store information about the arrow/bar, and are converted to regular arrowbars when the corresponding path is drawn to the picture.
+These structures store information about the arrow/bar, and are converted to regular arrowbars when the corresponding path is drawn to the picture.
 For creating new `tarrow`/`tbar` instances and converting them to arrowbars, the following functions are available:

 #bl[
   #show: columns.with(2, gutter: 0pt)